public-law/oregon-law-parser/README.md

 # analyze-ors-amendment-haskell

-A command line app for transforming an Oregon Amendment in HTML form into JSON structured data:
+A command line app for extracting information from an Oregon Amendment in HTML, and outputting JSON:

 ```sh
 $ pdf2html 2016orLaw0001.pdf | analyze